 - Xfce Power Manager is set to Presentation Mode

 - Workrave is suspsended

-- The Logitech R400 OR Genius Ring Presenter is grabbed for exclusive access
+- The presenter is grabbed for exclusive access

-- All button events are read from the R400 and sent directly to this, and only this, Atril window
+- All button events are read from the presenter and sent directly to this, and only this, Atril window

-- When Atril is closed, the R400 is released and the power management settings are restored.
+- When Atril is closed, the presenter is released and the power management settings are restored.

 This works through a series of “hacks” using

-xdotool magic.
 Fortunately, Atril accepts key events this way, not all applications support that.
+As a hack, focus is quickly switched to the presentation window, the key is sent and the focus is immediately switched back to the original application.
 The result is that no matter where the keyboard focus is, Atril is always able to receive the remote control messages.